 In the context of internal dosimetry, individual monitoring includes routine bioassay (mentioned in 835.402(c)) and/or personal air sampling (not mentioned in 835.402(c)).
-The chapter in the 10 CFR 835 Implementation Guide on Internal Dosimetry provides general guidance for the design of a bioassay program, but little guidance for air monitoring programs as a basis for internal dosimetry.
-In addition to considering all points in the IDG, DOE sites should strive to comply with ANSI N13.39, "Design of Internal Dosimetry Programs" (HPS 2001a) when that standard is not in conflict with 10 CFR 835, the RadCon Standard, and the IDG, as appropriate.
+The chapter on Internal Dosimetry Program in the Radiation Protection Programs Guide for Use with 10 CFR 835 (DOE 2011a) provides general guidance for the design of a bioassay program, but little guidance for air monitoring programs as a basis for internal dosimetry.
+In addition to considering all points in the IDG, DOE sites should strive to comply with ANSI/HPS N13.39, "Design of Internal Dosimetry Programs" (HPS 2011b) when that standard is not in conflict with 10 CFR 835, the RadCon Standard, and the IDG, as appropriate.

-One conflict between ANSI N13.39 and the IDG is in the definition of investigation level (see Section 4.2).
+One conflict between ANSI/HPS N13.39 and the IDG is in the definition of investigation level (see Section 4.2).
 In this conflict the IDG shall prevail.
-There is a wealth of information on design of bioassay programs in the technical basis "documentation of many DOE sites (Carbaugh et al. 2003a; Hill and Strom 1993; Traub 1994; Baker et al. 1994; Inkret and Miller 1995; Calvo and McLaughlin 1995; Crandall et al. 2001).
+There is a wealth of information on design of bioassay programs in the technical basis documentation of many DOE sites (Carbaugh et al. 2003a; Hill and Strom 1993; Traub 1994; Baker et al. 1994; Inkret and Miller 1995; Calvo and McLaughlin 1995; Crandall et al. 2001).
 The reader is advised to consult this documentation for details of bioassay program design.
-Additional useful information on design can be found in works by Skrable (Skrable 1992); in element-specific standards (HPS 1996e; HPS 1994), in Regulatory Guides of the NRC (NRC 1992a, 1993a), in works of the ICRP (ICRP 1988) and NCRP (NCRP 1985a), the Y-12 Internal Dosimetry Technical Basis Document (Snapp 2007) and in the Hanford Internal Dosimetry Project Manual (Carbaugh 2003b).
+Additional useful information on design can be found in works by Skrable (Skrable 1992); in element-specific standards (HPS 1996e; HPS 1994), in Regulatory Guides of the NRC (NRC 1992a, 1993a), in works of the ICRP (ICRP 1988) and NCRP (NCRP 1985a), the Y-12 Internal Dosimetry Technical Basis Document (Snapp 2007) and in the Hanford Internal Dosimetry Program Manual (Carbaugh 2009).

 Less information is available on design of personal air sampling programs as a basis for internal dosimetry.
-Readers should consult the Air Monitoring chapter of the 10 CFR 835 Implementation Guide (DOE 2008b) and documents of the NRC (NRC 1992a, 1992b, 1993a; Hickey et al. 1993).
+Readers should consult the Air Monitoring chapter of the Radiation Protection Programs Guide for Use with 10 CFR 835 (DOE 2011a) and documents of the NRC (NRC 1992a, 1992b, 1993a; Hickey et al. 1993).
 Guidance is given below on individual monitoring for the short-lived progeny of radon and thoron.
 As used in this DOE Standard, personal air monitoring refers to assigning specific air monitoring results to individual workers, regardless of whether the air monitoring was accomplished by general area sampling, breathing zone sampling, or individual personal (lapel) air samplers.